 The project sources and breakdown provide context on where your leads are finding out about your business.

-You can connect an external calendar account to keep track of every single event, life and business combined.
+You can connect an external calendar account to keep track of every single life and business event.

 Tasks will help you remember the important things that need to get done manually for your clients.
 It's our "to-do list" feature!

-Under the Utilities tab, you'll find some features that may not be Dubsado's main focus, but can be very helpful.
+When clicking Utilities, you'll find some features that may not be Dubsado's main focus but can be very helpful.
 It's a hub of the completed form list, clients in your address book, and the time tracker.